 During the same procedure, a small tissue sample can be collected (biopsy) to test for cancerous cells.

 Unless your symptoms are bothering you, there may not be any reason to treat cervical ectropion.
-Most women experience few problems, and the condition can go away on its own.
+Most women experience only few problems.
+The condition can go away on its own.

 If you do have ongoing, troublesome symptoms — such as mucus discharge, bleeding, or pain during or after sex — talk to your doctor about your treatment options.

 After the procedure, your cervix will need time to heal.
-You’ll be advised to avoid intercourse and use of tampons for about four weeks.
+You’ll be advised to avoid intercourse.
+You shouldn’t use tampons for about four weeks.
 This will also help prevent infection.

 Your doctor will provide aftercare instructions and schedule a follow-up examination.
 In the meantime, tell your doctor if you have: